decentraland/cli/README.md

 CLI tool for parcel management.

 - [x] Quickly create new projects
-- [x] Uploading scenes to IPFS
+- [x] Uploading scenes to Content Server
 - [x] Linking Ethereum to the scene
-- [x] Pinning scene to Decentraland IPFS node
 - [x] Compiling scripts
 - [x] Warnings and linting of scenes
 - [x] Hot reloading